cortex-js/cortex-js.github.io/kb-compute-engine.md

 </HeroImage>

 <Intro>
-The **Compute Engine** is a JavaScript/TypeScript library for symbolic computing and numeric evaluation of mathematical expressions.
+A JavaScript/TypeScript library for symbolic computing and numeric evaluation of mathematical expressions.
 </Intro>